What does Mac Gatekeeper do?

 The only issue is that Gatekeeper prevents all apps that haven’t been code signed by recognized developers from being installed by default.
 In some cases, that means that perfectly legitimate apps are blocked.
 In those cases, you can override Gatekeeper and manually allow them to be installed.
 It’s an inconvenience but not a big problem.

 However, there is a way to check which apps are installed with CleanMyMac X. You can use its Uninstaller and Launch Agents utilities to see exactly what is installed on your Mac and, if you want, uninstall anything at the press of a button.

-- Install, and launch CleanMyMac X — a link to a free edition of the app
+- Install and open CleanMyMac X — a link to a free version of the app.

 - Choose Uninstaller from the sidebar.